aklin/2e0yre.radio/content/index.md

 ### Equipment

-I own a number of Baofengs and a Yaesu FT-817.
+I own a number of Baofengs and a [Yaesu FT-817][ft817].
 My favourite handheld radio has been a Quangsheng which I have lost.
 It was my favourite because it could be charged via USB-C, which means you didn't need a dedicated charger.
 I used to take it with me everywhere, and ultimately I misplaced it.